Get

 Are Hemp Cat Treats Drugs?

 No, hemp treats for cats are not “drugs”.
 CBD is a non-psychoactive compound that does not produce a “high” like marijuana does.
-While some pet owners use CBD for medical purposes, most simply give it to their cats as a nutritional supplement.
-It is important to note, however, that the FDA has not approved CBD for any medical use in animals and more research needs to be done to determine its safety and efficacy.
+While some pet owners may want to use CBD products for medical purposes, they are not considered medications, but supplements.
+It is important to note, however, that the FDA has not approved CBD for any medical use in animals, and more research needs to be done to determine the right dosage and its safety and efficacy.

 cat being fed a cat treat or cat food by hand